It is essential to understand the history of mining to the modern life we enjoy today.

 Mining Today

 The General Mining Act of 1872 intended to and succeeded at, establishing and maintaining our present level of civilization.
 In fact, if humans had not put the structure in place to provide the incentive to prospectors and miners, our lives would probably be entirely different.
 It was our industrial might (based on mined resources) that helped win several wars.
-It built railroads and highways, bridges, and cities.
+It built the railroads and highways, bridges and cities.

 Mined resources will take us to the future.
 The growth of electronics has only increased the need for copper, the first metal used by humans.
 The construction of green energy resources (wind, solar, geothermal) requires extensive mined resources to provide lightweight aluminum and the special alloys necessary for new applications.